awslabs/aws-java-nio-spi-for-s3/README.md

 ## S3 Compatible Endpoints and Credentials

-This NIO provider supports any S3-like service.
+This NIO provider also supports 3rd party S3-like services.
 To access a 3rd party service, follow this URI pattern:

 ```